Service to Arkansas

 The College of Education and Health Professions works collaboratively with its community partners and clinical sites to provide experiential learning opportunities to our students, enhance the application of research and content-based knowledge, and gather feedback to address the priorities of these partners and communities.

-External Support for Workforce Training and Outreach
+Support for Workforce Training

 Learn More